The face of recruitment in 2021 is faster, more personal, and far more social!

 Consider LinkedIn the go-to social channel for recruiters.
 After all, LinkedIn is an immensely powerful sourcing tool and a way of networking, building strong connections, managing talent as well as forming candidate relationships.
 But not everyone uses the social media platform to its full potential.

-LinkedIn’s range of quality features suit the recruiter.
+LinkedIn’s range of quality features suits the recruiter.
 It is one of the best social media platforms for digital advertising opportunities in the B2B landscape.
 It has interest-based filtering where users can join and participate in groups based on their field of study, skills they self-identify with, and career interests.

 It also has the largest global community of business professionals (more than half a billion) meaning the social platform is brimming with precisely the people you want to target.